scholarslab/GenericXmlImporter/README.md

 manage files metadata.
 Collections should be created before import (none in the xml test files).
 Note that Omeka 1.5 outputs only urls of fullsize files, so you may change them before import.

+* `test_mixed.xml`: a full example of all features of [Csv Import Full] via Xml.
+* `test_mixed_update.xml`: an example to update the previous one.

+To try them, use format "Mixed" for the first and "Update" for the second, check the options "Create collections" and "Contains extra data", use `tabulation` as separator, no enclosure, `carriage return` as delimiter and `advanced_mixed.xsl` as xsl sheet.
+If [Geolocation] is installed, it will be used to set the location of items.

 If your xsl sheet builds a csv file with "Csv Report" or "Mixed records" format, you can import it directly without mapping.
 The second format can be used only